The Sparrow's Lost Bean

 The Sparrow's Lost Bean (Nepal Bhasa: चखुंचायागु तंगु कयगू, Chakhunchāyāgu Tangu Kaygu) is a Nepalese folk tale that ranks among the most popular children's stories told among the Newars of Nepal Mandala.

 The story

 Once upon a time, there was a sparrow who was very neat and clean.
 Its nest was spotless and it always washed up before eating.
-One morning, the sparrow found a bean and was overjoyed that it didn't have to search the neighborhood for food.
+One morning, the sparrow found a bean and was overjoyed that it didn't have to search the neighbourhood for food.
 As was its habit, it went down to the river to wash up after putting the bean away safely on the bridge.